wp-plugins/mobile-smart/readme.txt

 - You can now select to switch for Ipad/tablet or not
 - Debugged image transcoding

+= 1.2.1 =
+Vital Security patch (timthumb.php).
+Please upgrade immediately.

+= 1.2 =
+Added support for child themes

+= 1.1.1 =
+Bug fix where plugin was calling non existent DetectTierTouch() function.

+= 1.1 =
+Includes sample mobile theme - based on Mobile Boilerplate and HTML 5 Reset projects

+= 1.0 =
+Based detector on Mobile ESP project, meaning device detection will stay up to date with latest mobile devices

+= 0.2 =
+Added Manual Mobile Switcher - widget, link, and template tag.

+= 0.1 =
+Initial release, containing mobile device detection, body classes, and mobile tier template tags.

 == Upgrade Notice ==

-= 0.1 =
-Initial release.

-= 0.2 =

-= 1.0 =

-= 1.1 =

-= 1.2 =
+= 1.3.8
-If you're switching to a child theme, you will need to save your Mobile Smart settings before use.
+- Fix for undeclared plugins_url in transcoding

-= 1.2.1 =
+= 1.3.7
-Security patch to timthumb.php
+- Fixed some code warnings and fixed access permissions for admin page

-= 1.3
+= 1.3.6
-Improved admin, enable/disable iPad/tablet switching, updated MobileESP device detection engine
+- Debugged tablet switching code

 = 1.3.5
 - Fix for cookie path
 - Updated Mobile ESP to latest version
 - Improved tablet tier checking for Android tablets

+= 1.3
+Improved admin, enable/disable iPad/tablet switching, updated MobileESP device detection engine

+= 1.2.1 =
+Security patch to timthumb.php

+= 1.2 =
+If you're switching to a child theme, you will need to save your Mobile Smart settings before use.

+= 1.1 =

+= 1.0 =

+= 0.2 =

-= 1.3.6
+= 0.1 =
-- Debugged tablet switching code
+Initial release.